rrovetto/Ethics-in-Ontology-Development/Background-Concepts.md

 ### Conceptual & Abstract Distinctions

-**Generic vs. Specific** is a common and perhaps fundamental distinction used in many disciplines but ubiquitous in ontology.
-It stems from ancient philosophical inquiry, and has resulted in contemporary distinctions such as class vs. member, set vs. element, category vs. individual, etc.
+The **Generic vs. Specific** distinction is a common, and perhaps fundamental, distinction used in many disciplines.
+It is ubiquitous in ontology.
+It stems from ancient philosophical inquiry, and has resulted in contemporary distinctions in mathematics, computer and information science such as: class vs. member, set vs. element, category vs. individual
+...
+The readers is encouraged to look at Type theory and others to understand related formal concepts.